In July 2017, we had a quick break in Spain to see some friends and got to spend a day in the amazing city of Barcelona.

 We arrived by train early in the morning, before 8am, but the Spanish heat was already in full force!
-Having spent two weeks away from the UK, in Rome and Croatia, we had acclimatised quite well to the 30 plus degree days, however, staying in a room without air condition made this a different challenge altogether.
+Having spent two weeks away from the UK, in Rome, Croatia and Bosnia-Herzegovina, we had acclimatised quite well to the 30 plus degree days, however, staying in a room without air condition made this a different challenge altogether.

-We had a number of tickets booked for the day, so began making our way past the famous market, la boqueria las rambla (sadly in the news due to a terrorist attack some weeks later), bands playing music in the streets, and arriving at the Picasso museum.
+We had a number of tickets booked for the day, so began making our way past the famous market, La Boqueria Las Rambla (sadly in the news some weeks later due to a terrorist attack taking place), bands playing music in the streets, and arriving at the Picasso museum.
 We spent a couple of hours here, seeing the extensive artworks on display.
 Although we were there on a weekday, it was extremely busy and tickets required a specific time slot so booking in advance is not only advised, but actually essential.

 Taking advantage of visiting before the full influx on summer tourists, we decided to visit Barcelona Zoo, which was being renovated.
 The zoo itself is enormous, and we spent a good couple of hours there without retracing our steps.
 Whilst the zoo is well stocked, and entry was surprisingly cheap (admittedly discounted because of the work taking place at the time), it’s worth noting that food and drink prices are hiked up significantly inside.
 Also, whilst the animals are clearly well cared for and the variety ranges from crocodiles and penguins to brown bears and rhinos, the heat and humidity on the day we went meant the majority were sleeping and seeking out shade.
 Nonetheless, it was a great few hours and a massive recommendation if you have the time to spare.